Civil Resolution Tribunal Jurisdiction

 The CRT cannot decide matters related to terminating or dissolving your interest in land or your strata lot.

-The CRT cannot resolve disputes by or against former owners of strata property.
+The CRT cannot resolve disputes brought by former owners of strata property.

 The CRT cannot decide matters that affect land, such as: